ParisNeo/lollms-vs-coder/README.md

 [![Languages](https://img.shields.io/github/languages/top/ParisNeo/lollms-vs-coder?style=flat-square)](https://github.com/ParisNeo/lollms-vs-coder)
 [![Stars](https://img.shields.io/github/stars/ParisNeo/lollms-vs-coder?style=social)](https://github.com/ParisNeo/lollms-vs-coder/stargazers)

-Lollms-vs-coder is an AI-powered Visual Studio Code extension leveraging Lollms's OpenAI-compatible interface for advanced code assistance, debugging, real-time enhancements, context management, and automated git commit message generation with full versioning support.
+Lollms-vs-coder is an AI-powered Visual Studio Code extension leveraging a Lollms-compatible API for advanced code assistance, inline autocompletion, context management, and automated git commit message generation.

 ---

 ## Features

-- Conversational AI chat interface integrated into VS Code for coding assistance and debugging.
+- **Conversational AI Chat:** An integrated chat panel for coding assistance and debugging, with full discussion history management.
-- Real-time code enhancement, generation from comments, and smart autocompletion.
+- **AI-Powered Code Actions:** Select code and apply AI actions like "Refactor", "Explain", or "Find Bugs" directly from the editor.
-- Add or remove files from AI context for precise and efficient prompt crafting.
+- **Inline Autocomplete:** Get single-line, "ghost text" code suggestions as you type (optional) or trigger them manually with a status bar button.
-- Auto-generate conventional git commit messages based on staged code changes.
+- **Smart Context Management:** A sidebar file tree lets you control which files are included in the AI's context for more accurate and relevant responses.
-- Full versioning support: AI-assisted changes are tracked via Git commits.
+- **Customizable Prompts:** Comes with a set of useful, protected default prompts and allows you to create, edit, and organize your own.
-- Configurable API host and key with an easy-access UI on the sidebar.
+- **Git Integration:** Auto-generate conventional git commit messages based on your staged changes.
-- Lightweight, fast, and customizable to fit your AI coding workflow.
+- **Configurable:** Easily configure the API host, key, and model from the settings UI.

 ---